Frequently Asked Questions

 You’ll wear your own clothes in the shoot, and we ask you to bring a range of colourful form-fitting items so the Shoot Producer has options to choose from.

-“Test Shots” are topless images you send us of yourself at the end of the application process, so we can see what you look like – we need them to decide if you’re suitable for our site (see the FAQ answer above for more info).
+“Test Shots” are topless images you send us of yourself towards the end of the application process, so we can see what you look like – we need them to decide if you’re suitable for our site (see the FAQ, What are you looking for, exactly?).

-Perhaps there is a market for our test shots elsewhere, but that’s not the business we’re in, and we keep them encrypted and safe from anyone who does not have a clear and present need to access them.
-And anyway, we always operate legally and ethically.
-We do not ask you to sign a Release (modelling contract) for those images, so we’re prohibited from selling or using them anywhere.
+Perhaps there is a market for test shots elsewhere, but that’s not the business we’re in.
+We keep test shots encrypted and safe from anyone who does not have a clear and present need to access them.
+We always operate legally and ethically.
+We do not ask you to sign a Release (modelling contract) for those images, so we’re prohibited from selling or using them anywhere anyway.

 We accept around 10% of applicants.
 We have very specific things we’re seeking, and we don’t use makeup or Photoshop.
 Our ideal models are: